LLNL/sundials/doc/shared/sunstepper/SUNStepper_Description.rst

    :return: A :c:type:`SUNErrCode` indicating success or failure.

-.. c:function:: SUNErrCode SUNStepper_GetStepDirection(SUNStepper stepper, sunrealtype* stepdir)

-   This function provides the direction of integration that will be used on the next internal step.

-   :param stepper: the stepper object.
-   :param stepdir: a positive number if integrating forward, a negative number
-      if integrating backward, or zero if the direction has not been set.
-   :return: A :c:type:`SUNErrCode` indicating success or failure.

 .. c:function:: SUNErrCode SUNStepper_SetForcing(SUNStepper stepper, sunrealtype tshift, sunrealtype tscale, N_Vector* forcing, int nforcing)

    This function sets the data necessary to compute the forcing term